 Despite the minimal increases to CF in CY 2020, the ASA advises that revisions to several relative value unit (RVU) components among specialty CPT code sets will not negatively impact your reimbursements.
 Chronic pain providers, however, may receive an RCU reimbursement increase of one percent.

-Changes to Evaluation and Management
+Changes to Evaluation and Management Services

 In July 2019, CMS was considering modifying payments for Evaluation and Management (E/M) services and would reconsider how anesthesiologists would document the new E/M procedures moving forward.